tejpratap46/blog/clihheqmd00010al1gvfrbrz5.md

 There is one BIG gotcha with AIDL services, which is when the system is in doze mode, your service app might not start to respond to requests.

+---

+Here is an example application using AIDL in real life 😎

 %[https://github.com/tejpratap46/AIDL-Example]